 It feels like the iOS version of GarageBand might be getting more love from Apple than the desktop one just at the moment, but the Mac version is a great first DAW, and good enough to be quite a few people's only one.

 17. MOTU Digital Performer

 Previously a Mac-only DAW, Digital Performer is now on Windows, too.
-As such, its hardcore fanbase may now expand to include a new swathe of in-the-know PC users.
+As such, its hardcore fanbase now includes a select number of in-the-know PC users.

-Version 9 looks, in some ways, like an attempt to reach out to a different kind of audience, with the new MX4 MultiSynth coming with an EDM soundbank.
-There are also five new effect plugins, and some significant workflow and feature enhancements.
+Version 9 seemed, in some ways, like an attempt to reach out to a different kind of audience, with the new MX4 MultiSynth coming with an EDM soundbank.
+There were also five new effect plugins, and some significant workflow and feature enhancements.